abdonrd/PolymerProjects/README.md

 Please send a [Pull Request](https://github.com/abdonrd/PolymerProjects/compare) to add any other Polymer Projects you know.

 ### Tip

-To find the Polymer version, run `Polymer.version` in the console.
+To find the Polymer version, run `Polymer.version` in the Developer Tools Console.

 ## Google